Nonuniqueness and existence of continuous, globally dissipative Euler flows: Introduction

 In the course of our proof of Theorems~\ref{thm:enDispNunq}-\ref{thm:wildInitData}, our work develops several new techniques in the method of convex integration.
 As noted, our method of proving nonuniqueness in Theorems~\ref{thm:enDispNunq} and \ref{thm:enEqNunq} is new and yields a stronger nonuniqueness result than the methods previously used in the literature on H\"{o}lder continuous solutions.
 Our method of establishing density of wild initial data is also new, as we obtain the result as a consequence of a general Approximation Theorem (Theorem~\ref{thm:approxThm} below), which implies also both Theorems~\ref{thm:enDispNunq} and \ref{thm:enEqNunq}.
 We have also maintained and proven estimates throughout the proof that are as sharp as possible so that our work may be applicable to higher regularity regimes of parameters and potentially to a broader range of applications.

 $ $

 {\bf Acknowledgements.} The author is grateful to many people for discussions that have motivated his pursuit of this problem.
 We especially thank T. Buckmaster, T. Drivas, G. Eyink, D. Levermore, S. Friedlander, R. Shvydkoy, V. \v{S}verak and V. Vicol for enriching conversations and encouragement, which have been influential to the writing of this introduction.
 We also thank T. Drivas and G. Eyink for communicating their work \cite{drivasEyinksingLeray}.
-The work of the author has been supported by the National Science Foundation under Award No. DMS-1402370.
+The work of the author has been supported by the National Science Foundation under Award Nos.
+DMS-1402370 and DMS-2055019, and by a Sloan Fellowship.